BINKSEE/CAPSTONE-ROOKERY/README.md

 ## Credits

-Rookery is developed and maintained by [Your Name].
+Rookery is developed and maintained by Jake Turner.

 ## License